Harshareddy000/Loan_case_study/README.md

 Would you also like me to give you a ready-to-use PowerPoint (PPT) or a PDF version of this report if you want to submit it officially?
 (Just tell me: "Yes, make PPT" or "Yes, make PDF" 🎯)
 🚀
-What was done?

-KDE plots for numerical columns like loan amount, interest rate, annual income, DTI, etc.
+Countplots created for features like Loan Status, Grade, Home Ownership, Purpose, Employment Length, etc.

 Insights:

-Loan Amount KDE:
+Loan Status Countplot:
-Smooth curve shows the most common loan amount is around $10,000, with very few large loans.

-Interest Rate KDE:
-Majority of loans cluster around 12%-15% interest rate.
-There's a long tail towards higher interest rates.

-Annual Income KDE:
-Strong right skew — Most borrowers earn around $50,000–$80,000 per year.

-DTI KDE:
-Peaks around 15%, indicating most borrowers' debt is about 15% of their income.

-🧠 KDE plots confirmed the skewness and concentration areas found in histograms — but gave a smoother, continuous view.

-🔹 Bar Plots
+Majority of loans are Fully Paid.

+Charged Off loans are a significant minority — important to study for risk.

+Grade Countplot:

+Grades B and C have the highest number of loans.

+Very few loans are issued under Grades F and G.

+Home Ownership Countplot:

+Most borrowers are either under Mortgage or Renting.

+Very few Own their homes.

+Purpose Countplot:

+Majority of loans are for Debt Consolidation and Credit Card repayment.

+Very few loans for purposes like vacation or house renovations.

+Employment Length Countplot:

+Most borrowers have 10+ years of experience.

+🧠 Countplots helped us clearly see which categories dominate and where the risks might lie (example: lower grades, certain purposes).

+🔹 Pie Charts (Categorical Features)
 What was done?

-Bar plots for categorical features like grade, home ownership, purpose, employment length, etc.
+Pie charts plotted for features like Loan Status, Home Ownership, Purpose, etc.

 Insights:

-Grade Bar Plot:

-Grades B and C dominate the dataset.

-Very few borrowers are in high-risk Grades F and G.
+Loan Status Pie Chart:

+Visually confirms that Fully Paid loans dominate, covering more than half the dataset.

+Charged Off loans form a significant slice.

-Home Ownership Bar Plot:
+Home Ownership Pie Chart:

-Majority of borrowers either rent or are under a mortgage.
+Mortgage and Rent categories together make up a large majority.

-Very few borrowers own homes outright.
+Very few borrowers are outright Owners.

-Purpose Bar Plot:
+Purpose Pie Chart:

-Most common loan purposes are debt consolidation and credit card repayment.
+Over 60% of loans are for Debt Consolidation.

-Other purposes like medical or vacation are much less frequent.
+Other purposes are minor slices like small business, vacation, etc.

-Employment Length Bar Plot:

-10+ years employment is the most common, followed by 2-5 years.

-Very few people reported 0 years (new employees).